proximax-storage/supercontract-examples/example/stake/README.md

-### This contract will stake participant's fund.
+### This contract allows participants to stake their funds and earn interest.
 #### ```deposit_interest()```
-Contract creator is required to deposit some xpx into the Supercontract. this is used to pay staker's interest.
-When calling this function, caller should input amount to deposit into Supercontract in the service payment column.
+The contract creator is required to deposit XPX into the Supercontract to fund the interest payouts for stakers.
+When calling this function, the caller must input the amount to deposit into the service payment field.
 #### ```join()```
-Minimum amount to stake is 100xpx, to join the stake, caller should input their xpx in the service payment column and their address in call parameter.
+To participate in staking, the minimum stake is 100 XPX.
+The caller should input the amount of XPX they wish to stake in the service payment field and provide their address in the call parameter.
 #### ```withdraw()```
-To withdraw the staked token, user is required to call the withdraw function.
-If the stake duration is met, the stake amount + 10% interest are return to the user.
-When calling the function user is required to input thier address in the call parameter.
+To withdraw staked tokens, the user must call the withdraw function.
+If the staking duration has been met, the user will receive the staked amount plus a 10% interest.
+When calling this function, the user must input their address in the call parameter.